fymmot/film-photography-archive/SETUP_SIMPLE.md

    - Upload some photos
 4. Click "Publish".
 It will take a few minutes for the site to be redeployed.

+**Note:** Limit the size of each photo to 10MB or less.

 ## 7. Customize your site content

-You can customize the texts shown on your site by editing the markdown files in the `src/content` folder:
+You can customize the texts shown on your site by editing the markdown files in the `src/content` folder on GitHub:

 ### Landing page
 Edit `src/content/pages/landing-page.md` to change your site's main page: